13 Can’t Miss Rides & Attractions at Universal Studios Orlando

 Race through NY with Jimmy Fallon – New ride which takes you on a motion simulator experience through tourist sites in NY.
 Much smoother than most of the other simulator rides.
 Plus, the queue through the studio is pretty cool!

-*The Harry Potter rides typically have the longest wait times.
-Hagrid’s Motorbike Adventure has the longest wait time as of now.
+*Get on at least one Harry Potter ride in the morning.
+The Harry Potter rides typically have the longest wait times.
+Hagrid’s Motorbike Adventure has the longest wait time.
 It’s best to try to get on this ride first!

-*Certain on-site Universal hotels come with free early admission to The Wizarding World of Harry Potter (Hard Rock Hotel, Cabana Bay, and Royal Pacific for example).
-This will enable you to explore Diagon Alley before the big crowds hit!
+*Stay at a Universal property.
+Certain on-site Universal hotels come with free early admission to The Wizarding World of Harry Potter (Hard Rock Hotel, Cabana Bay, and Royal Pacific for example).
+This will enable you to explore Diagon Alley before the big crowds arrive!

 *If visiting both parks in the same day, split up the day evenly between both parks.
 Don’t switch back and forth between both parks as this will easily eat up too much time, especially with the wait for the Hogwarts Express.
 Visiting Islands of Adventure first then Universal Studios is a great idea as you will have time to dry off from the water rides.
 Also, you can visit the Diagon Alley shops in the evening when the crowds begin to die down.

-*Those with motion sickness, avoid the following rides: Despicable Me (the worst!), Harry Potter and the Forbidden Journey, The Simpsons Ride, Race to New York with Jimmy Fallon, and Spiderman.
+*Those with motion sickness, avoid the following rides: Despicable Me (the worst!), Harry Potter and the Forbidden Journey, The Simpsons Ride, Race to New York with Jimmy Fallon, and Spiderman (the worst!).

-*If you have extra time, be sure to make room for some great shows like Beetlejuice Graveyard Revue, The Blues Brother, the Horror Makeup Show, and Fear Factor Live.
-These awesome shows will give you a temporary break from waiting in lines!
+*If you have extra time, make room for some great shows The Blues Brother, the Horror Makeup Show, and Fear Factor Live.
+These awesome shows will give you a temporary break from long lines!